tsanghan/sctp-ce6-capstone-group4/README.md

 The `VPC-CNI` configuration key to enable `more IP addresses to Amazon EKS nodes with prefixes` is `ENABLE_PREFIX_DELEGATION`.

-The mechanism of how is this done is describe in [`this`](https://github.com/aws/amazon-vpc-cni-k8s/blob/master/docs/prefix-and-ip-target.md) article.
+The mechanism of how is this achieve is describe in [`this`](https://github.com/aws/amazon-vpc-cni-k8s/blob/master/docs/prefix-and-ip-target.md) article.

 After the `Amazon EKS` is created, the Workflow will execute the instructions in [`eks-infra`](/eks-infra/).